softworkz/emby-wiki/Automatic-Type-Discovery.md

 ### IResolverIgnoreRule

 Implement this interface to create a rule allowing certain paths in the media library to be ignored.
 For example, the Video Backdrops plugin uses a "backdrops" folder within each Movie and Tv Series.
-It then implements IResolverIgnoreRule to prevent those folders from being displayed by Media Browser clients.
+It then implements IResolverIgnoreRule to prevent those folders from being displayed by Emby clients.

 ### IWeatherProvider